stevenjack/golang-testing-reference/README.md

 # golang-testing-reference
-A reference point on how to approach and structure testing in golang apps
+A reference point on how to approach and structure testing in golang apps.